ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-31.md

 ## Scope creepy!

 The RICG is about to tackle [Element Queries](http://responsiveimagescg.github.io/eq-usecases/).
-To prepare for the imminent broadening of the our scope of work, we’re doing some housekeeping:
+To prepare for this imminent broadening of our scope of work, we’re doing some housekeeping:

 - It’s official!
 We’re now the Responsive *Issues* Community Group
 - We’ve got a new website, and it lives at [ricg.io](http://ricg.io)